Morgan Watson: Early life and education

 Watson was raised in St. Joseph, Louisiana where he grew up picking cotton, as had his parents, grandparents, and great-grandparents.
 He recalled that as a youngster, he liked to take things apart and put them back together, a prelude to his future career in engineering.
 As a teenager, he worked in a hardware store where his boss took an interest in his report card and noticed he had a talent for mathematics and science.
 His boss told him that he would make a good engineer some day.
 While Watson didn't know what an engineer did, he followed his curiosity to the public library and started reading about engineering.
 Around this time, he also developed an interest in space.
 He pursued these interests to college, majoring in engineering at Southern University, a historically black university in Baton Rouge.

 Watson challenged the color barrier early in life.
-When he discovered that there had been no black voters in his county during the presidential election in 1956, he and a friend decided to register to vote when they turned eighteen.
+When he discovered that there had been one black voter in his county during the presidential election in 1956, he and a friend decided to register to vote when they turned eighteen.
 At that time, southern states instituted barriers designed to prevent black people from voting, such as poll taxes and literacy tests.
 When Watson and his friend reached voting age, they easily passed the written test, thus becoming the first two black voters in the county.